 Master Data-driven Design

-The year-long programme is divided into four ten-week blocks, during which you follow courses from each learning track - Concepts, Technology and Human.
-The courses of each block are linked through an assignment that brings all knowledge and skills together.
+This one-year long programme is divided into four ten-week blocks, during which you follow courses from each learning track - Concepts, Technology and Human.
 In the last block you work on your graduation project.

 Useful to know

 |Application Deadline||Non-EU/EEA students: 30 April, EU/EEA students: 31 July, Dutch students: 31 August|